puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

 What is Orchestration?
 -----

 Orchestration means invoking actions in parallel across any number of nodes at once.
-This introduces the

 PE's orchestration features are built on the MCollective framework, which consists of the following components: